Home

 The legend of Lovers Leap is based around the romance of two slaves who, to prevent separation from each other, jumped from a 1750 ft cliff.

-If you're adventurous, you can follow a rocky and meandering footpath down to the sea, or like most, you may choose to just enjoy the view from the open-air platform.
-It's open daily 10am to 6pm, charging J$170 (US$2.80) adults, J$80 (US$1.35) children for a view of the site, lighthouse, and amazing panoramas.
+If you are adventurous, you can follow a rocky and meandering footpath down to the sea, or like most, you may choose to just enjoy the view from the open-air platform.

 Bamboo Avenue